Ranking in Google’s results is easier said than done.

 It’s an easy and free step to take that can actually help your SEO.

-Because here’s how Google works: Google wants to take the easiest and quickest route to finding and delivering relevant results.
+Here’s how it works: Google wants the easiest and quickest way to find and deliver relevant results.

 Plus, having an account tells Google that you care about ranking, your website is up-to-date, and you want to cooperate with their systems.

-Google likes that and even tries to prioritize businesses that use Google My Business.
+Google likes that and prioritizes businesses that use Google My Business.

 Creating your account is simple.
 Just go to the Google My Business page.

-Keep following these prompts until you’ve arrived at the end and your account is active.
+Keep following the prompts until you’ve arrived at the end and your account is active.

 Eventually, you’ll have to enter more specific business information about what you do, the kind of products you sell, and your target audience.

-All of that information will help Google quickly and easily place your business in the correct SERP, so take your time on these steps.
+All of that information will help Google quickly and easily place your business in the correct SERP, so take the time to optimize your Google My Business page.

 This is an easy way to rank in Google with very little additional time or effort.